Earth Hour

 Earth Hour is a worldwide movement organized by the World Wildlife Fund (WWF).
-The event is held annually, encouraging individuals, communities, and businesses to turn off non-essential electric lights, for one hour, from 8:30 to 9:30 p.m. on the last Saturday of March, as a symbol of commitment to the planet.
-It was started as a lights-off event in Sydney, Australia, in 2007.
+The event is held annually, encouraging the individuals, communities, and businesses to give an hour for Earth, and additionally marked by landmarks and businesses switching off non-essential electric lights, for one hour from 8:30 to 9:30p.m., usually on the last Saturday of March, as a symbol of commitment to the planet.
+It was started as a lights-off event in Sydney, New South Wales, Australia, in 2007.

-Occasionally, in years when Holy Saturday falls on the last Saturday of March, Earth Hour is moved a week early rather than its usual date.
+Occasionally, in years when Holy Saturday falls on the last Saturday of March (as in 2024), Earth Hour is held a week earlier.

 History of Earth Hour

 Conception and start: 2004–2007

 In 2004, confronted with scientific findings, WWF Australia met with advertising agency Leo Burnett Sydney to "discuss ideas for engaging Australians on the issue of climate change".
 The idea of a large scale switch off was coined and developed in 2006, originally under the working title "The Big Flick".
 WWF Australia presented their concept to Fairfax Media who, along with Sydney Lord Mayor Clover Moore, agreed to back the event.
-The 2007 Earth Hour was held on March 31 in Sydney, Australia at 7:30 pm, local time.
+The 2007 Earth Hour was held on March 31 in Sydney, Australia at 7:30pm, local time.

 In October 2007, San Francisco ran its own "Lights Out" program inspired by the Sydney Earth Hour.
 After their successful event in October, the organizers decided to rally behind the Earth Hour being planned for March 2008.